resultant-gamedev/GodotSteam/README.md

   ```
 - Move the "godotsteam" directory inside the "modules" directory on the Godot source.
 Recompile for your platform.

-  For Linux, if not using Godot 2.0.3 or higher, you must add ```openssl=no``` when compile because it has problem with libcrypto (class StreamPeerSSL can't use).
+  **For Linux,** if not using Godot 2.0.3 or higher, you must add ```openssl=no``` when compile because it has problem with libcrypto (class StreamPeerSSL can't use).

-  For Windows it's highly advised to use Visual Studio.
+  **For Windows,** it's highly advised to use Visual Studio.
 With some extra steps MinGW will work, but most likely with limited functionality.

+  **For Mac,** there shouldn't be anything extra to do outside of the Godot directions on compiliation.

 - Copy shared library (steam_api) from /sdk/redistributable_bin/ folders to Godot binary location, should look like this (depending on target OS):